saimahmed864/Simon-game/README.md

 # Simon-game
-This is a simon game
+This is a simon game.